-Martin J. G. Glynn Vancouver, BC, Canada

-Director since December 2010
+Martin J. G. Glynn Vancouver, BC, Canada Director since December 2010 Independent

 Mr. Glynn, a corporate director, was President and Chief Executive Officer of HSBC Bank USA until his retirement in 2006.
 During his 24 years with HSBC, an international banking and financial services organization, Mr. Glynn held senior positions including President and Chief Executive Officer of HSBC Bank Canada.
-He is a director of the Public Sector Pension Investment Board and is involved with the UBC Investment Management Trust Inc., The American Patrons of the National Library and Galleries of Scotland and SMRU Consulting Group.
-Mr. Glynn holds a Master of Business Administration degree.
+He is Chair Designate and a director of the Public Sector Pension Investment Board, a director of The American Patrons of the National Library and Galleries of Scotland and SMRU Consulting Group and is an advisor of Second City Real Estate Fund II Corporation and Balfour Pacific Real Estate IV, Limited Partnership.
+He holds a Master of Business Administration degree.

-2016 Meeting attendance Other public company directorships

-Board 11 of 11 100% Husky Energy Inc. 2000 - present

-Governance, Nomination & 3 of 3 100% VinaCapital Vietnam Opportunity 2008 - 2014

-Investment Fund Limited

-Management Resources 8 of 8 100%

-Risk Review 4 of 4 100%

-Total 26 of 26 100% -
+2017 Meeting attendance Other public company directorships Board 15 of 15 100% Husky Energy Inc. 2000 - present Management Resources 5 of 5 100% VinaCapital Vietnam Opportunity 2008 - 2014 Risk & Conduct Review 3 of 3 100% Fund Limited Risk Review 2 of 2 100% Total 25 of 25 100% •